OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 In addition to financial data, you can also get access to a robust and powerful toolbox to perform analysis on different asset classes and on your portfolio.

-Imagine that you would like to leverage existing financial calculations from OpenBB and apply it on your own data.
-This can be done easily as OpenBB SDK's commands usually accept a `dataframe` as an input.
+Imagine that you would like to leverage existing financial calculations from OpenBB and apply them on your own data.
+This can be done easily - OpenBB SDK's commands usually accept a `dataframe` as an input.
 Here you can load it your data, either via a `csv`, `excel` file, or connecting directly with an `API` or a `database`.
 The possibilities are endless.

 Let's go through an example to see how we can do it in a few simple steps.
 Here we shall see how to use `portfolio optimization` functionalities from OpenBB SDK.

 #### Step 1.
 Loading order book

 Here we will use an example orderbook for illustration purposes.
-You can totally upload your own order book
+You can choose to upload your own orderbook instead.

 ```
 order_book_path = "portfolio/allocation/60_40_Portfolio.xlsx"